p4lang/p4c/README.md

 [here](http://p4.org) and the specifications for both versions of the language [here](http://p4lang.github.io/p4-spec/).

+p4c is modular; it provides a standard frontend and midend which can be combined with a target-specific backend to create a complete P4 compiler.
+The goal is to make adding new backends easy.

-The code contains three sample compiler back-ends:
+The code contains three sample backends:
 * p4c-bm2-ss: can be used to target the P4 `simple_switch` written using
   the BMv2 behavioral model https://github.com/p4lang/behavioral-model
 * p4c-ebpf: can be used to generate C code which can be compiled to EBPF